shred/acme4j/src/site/markdown/usage/session.md

 By default, the system's default locale is used.

-## Proxy
+## Network Settings

 _acme4j_ uses a standard `HttpURLConnection` for HTTP connections.
+You can use `Session.networkSettings()` to change some network parameters for the session.

-If a proxy must be used for internet connections, you can set a `Proxy` instance by invoking `Session.setProxy()`.
+* If a proxy must be used for internet connections, you can set a `Proxy` instance via `setProxy()`.
 An alternative is to use the system properties `https.proxyHost` and `https.proxyPort` to globally set a proxy for the Java process.
+* To change network timeouts, use `setTimeout()`.
+The default timeout is 10 seconds.
+You can either increase the timeout on poor network connections, or reduce it to fail early on network errors.

 If the proxy needs authentication, you need to set a default `Authenticator`.
-Be careful: Most code snippets I have found in the internet will send out the proxy credentials to anyone who is asking.
-See [this blog article](http://rolandtapken.de/blog/2012-04/java-process-httpproxyuser-and-httpproxypassword) for a good way to implement a proxy `Authenticator`.
+Be careful: Most code snippets I have found on the internet will send out the proxy credentials to anyone who is asking.
+See [this blog article](https://rolandtapken.de/blog/2012-04/java-process-httpproxyuser-and-httpproxypassword) for a good way to implement a proxy `Authenticator`.